mpinardi/cucumber-performance/README.md

 This means coding with the understanding that each functional test could be used in a multithreaded environment.

 CBDT requires an automation team to follow strict guidelines when coding functional test cases.
-Being careful to avoid static variables and race conditions that will cause failures in a multi-threaded world.
+Being careful to avoid static variables and race conditions that will cause failures in a multiple-threaded world.
-This of course requires a larger understanding of programing or a least team leadership that can enforce these guidelines.
+This of course requires a larger understanding of programming or a least team leadership that can enforce these guidelines.

 ## Getting Started
 It takes a lot of planning to implement Cucumber Perf.